longpractice/linux_kernel_index/mm/b.md

 `hint_idx` the PFN of the page used with the last allocation; together with using this with the `last_end_offset` field, a test can be made to see if allocations can be merged with the page used for the last allocation rather than using up a full new page.

 `list` system with discontinuous memory can require more than one bootmem allocator.
 This is typically the case on NUMA machines that register one bootmem allocator per node, but it would, for instance, also be possible to register one bootmem allocator for reach continuous memory region on systems where the physical address space is interspersed with holes.
+In addition to having the ability to store and boot a Linux image, these boot monitors perform some level of system test and hardware initialization.
+In an embedded target, these boot monitors commonly cover both the first and second stage boot loader.

 ## bootmem_node_data
 a global array holding all the `bootmem_data_t` for all the nodes.
 For UMA, there is only one element in this array, and is assigned to contig_page_data.bdata.

+## boot monitor
+Normally on an embedded platform, a bootstrap environment is used when the system is powered on, or reset.
+Examples include U-Boot RedBoot, and MicroMonitor from Lucent.
+Embedded platforms are commonly shipped with a boot monitor.
+These programs reside in special region of flash memory on the target hardware and provide the means to download a Linux kernel image into flash memory and subsequently execute it.

 ## build_all_zonelists
 used in start_kernel(), called after setup_arch() or used in memory hot plug.